fylgja/site/src/components/aria-only.md

 ### Use as Skip link

-The aria-only only component also support the skip navigation option.
+The aria-only component also support the skip navigation option.

-This van be used via the class `.aria-only-focusable`.
+This can be used via the class `.aria-only-focusable`.
 Since this class will still show the content when receiving focus.

 _If you want to extent this behavior,_